Report a Crime

 Submit an anonymous tip through Crime Stoppers or call 1-800-222-8477.

-Available only for pre-registered deaf, hard of hearing, speech impaired persons.
+Text 9-1-1 available only for pre-registered deaf, hard of hearing, speech impaired persons.

 We encourage you to report all crime and suspicious activity to police.
 Every incident reported to us is analyzed and assessed to identify crime trends and public safety issues.